Myrto-Iglezou/Sentiment-classifier-RNN/README.md

 * Compute precision, recall and F1 for each class.
 * Plot the loss vs. epochs curve and the ROC curve and explain what you see.
 * Compare with your best model from Homework 2.

+### Files of the project

+* In the file Question-1.ipynb, I implemented three models of a sentiment classifier - simple RNN, LSTM & GRU - and I experimented with different parameters.
+* In the file Best-model.ipynb, is the presentation of the best model of the experiments in the file above.
+A ROC curve is added.